Lifesaver Jerrycan 20000UF review

 Now, with the Lifesaver Jerrycan in our arsenal, we feel much safer.
 With the amazing filter capabilities of this jerrycan we know our water is safe to drink, wherever we go.
 But is this rugged piece of gear worth the investment, will you really use it and what are the pros and cons?

-Review continues below photo
+Text continues below photo

 What is the Lifesaver Jerrycan?